 Welcome to our page offering helpful advice on dealing with the emotions following the loss of a loved one.
-We are a firm who specialise in dealing with probate and estate administration work.
+When a loved one dies the emotional impact can be devastating.
+Here are some simple tips and hints that might offer some help.

 Serious loss is something which we will all face at some time in our life.
 Whilst each person’s response to a loss is a very individual experience, there are some common and shared emotions that many people will feel.

 You may feel great sadness and unhappiness; this is perfectly normal.
 You will need time to come to terms with what has happened.
 Take things easy.

 Coming to terms with a death is a very gradual process, which can take considerable time.
 There is no right or wrong way to come to terms with a loss, so, do not worry if others around you are coping in a different way.

 Seeking Medical Help